by Tracy Johnson

 This is a regular gripe of mine, but radio stations need to stop allowing ratings services to dictate success.
 The ratings system is severely flawed, and it’s clear that tune out happens when commercials come on.
 But that’s mostly because radio has trained the audience that when spots start, it feels like they’ll never end.

 And when listeners try to escape endless stop sets, they find every other station is also playing commercials because every programmer places stop sets to sweep across :15 and :45 (bow tie).

 Why?
-Because ratings services only award credit if a listener tunes for at least 5 minutes in a single quarter hour.
-That means listening that spans :00, :15, :30 and :45 might not count at all.
+Because ratings services only award credit if a listener tunes for at least 5 minutes in a single quarter hour, at least in the U.S. That means listening that spans :00, :15, :30 and :45 might not count at all.
 Theoretically, I could tune in from :11 to :19 – eight minutes – and the station would get no listening credit.